Annual leave is an entitlement under the National Employment Standards (NES) for all full-time and part-time employees under the national system.

-Cashing-out is only permitted for Award-free employees and Award-covered employees only if their Award specifically permits it.
+Cashing-out is only permitted for Award-free employees and Award-covered employees and only if their Award specifically permits it.

 Cashing-out of annual leave with the genuine agreement of the employee and employer allows for a maximum amount of two weeks in any 12-month period is 2 weeks resulting in a retained balance of at least 4 weeks after any cashing-out occurs.

 The Fair Work Act states that the employer must pay the employee the amount that would have been payable to the employee had the employee taken any accrued leave up to termination of employment.
 This would, therefore, include payments such as annual leave loading, if applicable.